 An owner is required to give every tenant a "Notice to Tenants of the Residential Rent Adjustment Program" form.
 This document is commonly referred to as the RAP Notice.
-When tenants move into a covered unit, the initial notice must be served in English, Spanish and Chinese.
-After that, any subsequent RAP Notices should be served in the language in which the lease was negotiated.
-RAP Notices must also be served with every rent increase.
-O.M.C.
-Sections 8.22.060(A)(1) (a-b) and (A)(2).
+When tenants move into a covered unit, the initial notice must be served in English, Spanish, and Chinese.
+After that, any subsequent RAP Notices must also be served with every rent increase (O.M.C.
+Sections 8.22.060(A)(1)(a-b) and (A)(2).).
+Subsequent RAP Notices should be served in the language in which the lease was written..)